with-gjames/ansible/README.md

 with_items: "{{ trunk_ports.stdout_lines[0] }}" `
 ~~~~

-You will have to get creative with your show commands to get the output formatted into the table form above, but as long as you can do that, the output can parsed in any way.
+You will have to get creative with your show commands to get the output formatted into the table form above, but as long as you can do that, the output can be parsed in any way.

 ## Authors